SystemsApproach/sdn/switch.rst

 because we ultimately want to be vendor agnostic, this chapter discusses both P4 as a language-based approach to programming the switch’s data plane, and OpenFlow as the first-generation alternative.
+(It is helpful to keep in mind that we introduce these two approaches in reverse chronological order, starting with the more general programmable case.)

 4.1 Switch-Level Schematic
 ----------------------------------